flowmo-ai/open_ai_client/README.md

 api_instance = OpenAIClient::UsersApi.new
 opts = {
   limit: 20, # Integer | A limit on the number of objects to be returned.
 Limit can range between 1 and 100, and the default is 20.
-  after: 'after_example' # String | A cursor for use in pagination. `after` is an object ID that defines your place in the list.
+  after: 'after_example', # String | A cursor for use in pagination. `after` is an object ID that defines your place in the list.
 For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include after=obj_foo in order to fetch the next page of the list.
+  emails: ['emails_example'] # Array<String> | Filter by the email address of users.
 }

 begin